johndlr/airline-application/README.md

 <p>After executing this logic, the messages were successfully received and processed:</p>
 <div><img src="https://github.com/user-attachments/assets/7b97b464-577f-4048-bccd-1420761212e9" alt="project-screenshot"></div>
 <h4>Email sending</h4>
-<p>The following technologies were used to send the email when creating the reservation: Spring Boot Starter, MailSMTP Gmail and JavaMailSender.
+<p>The following technologies were used to send the email when creating the reservation: Spring Boot Starter Mail, SMTP Gmail and JavaMailSender.
 In addition, when the email is sent successfully, an event is sent to the Reservation service to update the status in the database as sent.
 The results are as follows:
 </p>